 About This Program

-The Phlebotomy Technician Program consists of 80 hours of lecture and lab hours.
-This diploma-based program meets for four-hour sessions over an 8-week period.
+The Phlebotomy Technician Program consists of 80 hours of lecture and lab.
+This certificate-level program meets for a total of 8 weeks.
 The Phlebotomy Technician program provides instruction in the skills needed for the proper collection of blood and other specimens used for diagnostics testing.
 Emphasis is placed on ethics, legalities, clinical safety, and mastering difficult draws.
 Upon successful completion, students will be able to demonstrate competence in the theoretical comprehension of phlebotomy techniques, demonstrate accepted professional communication and interpersonal skills, discuss phlebotomy in relation to the healthcare setting; identify the anatomic structure and function of the body systems in relation to services performed by a phlebotomist, a practice accepted procedures for transporting, processing specimens, and practice infection control following expanded precaution protocol.
 Students are provided with an NHA certification exam to become certified and recognized as a Certified Phlebotomy Technician.

 The Phlebotomy Technician Program includes the following courses: